OriolMoreno/C.A.R.L.E.S/README.md

 > git clone https://github.com/OriolMoreno/C.A.R.L.E.S.git

-2. Install the required libraries.
-You can use environment.yml with conda command.

-> conda env create -f environment.yml

-3. Execute python script in each directory.
+2. Execute python script in each directory.
+  Yow will need to download the libraries requiered for each think if you don't have-it downloaded yet.
+All the pythonic libraris that we used are free.

-4. Add on or two stars to this repo if you like it :smiley:.
+3. Add on or two stars to this repo if you like it :smiley:.

 # Description
 C.A.R.L.E.S is a robot capable of playing 1vs1 (Human vs AI) games in the tipical spanish brisca game.